 - Cardiovascular benefits can be had by both anaerobic and aerobic exercise.

-- Cardiovascular exercise and aerobic exercise are not the same thing.
+- Cardiovascular exercise and aerobic exercise are not the same things.

 - During exercise, larger muscle groups require a higher cardiovascular demand.
-Therefore anaerobic exercise can prompt cardiovascular benefits, but only aerobic exercise forces an aerobic adaptation.
+Therefore anaerobic exercise can prompt cardiovascular benefits, but only aerobic exercise forces aerobic adaptation.
+This does not mean we can’t train with movements commonly associated with anaerobic exercise to elicit an aerobic adaptation.

 - True fat burning occurs by exercising aerobically at a steady state so that the heart rate can maintain a specific percentage of the target heart rate.